 One funding stream, little advertised, is that many building societies will add a loan for insulation onto an existing mortgage.
 Rural communities often establish community wind or solar schemes but their scope is limited because the grid capacity outside cities is severely constrained.

 How much renewable energy does the UK use?

-The transformation did not take place overnight.
-Renewables had already provided more power for electricity generation than fossil fuels in the first five months of 2019.
-In May, the UK went for two weeks without using any electricity generated by fossil fuels.
-According to National Grid, Britain clocked up its first coal-free fortnight that month and generated record levels of solar power for two consecutive days, powering over a quarter of the country’s daily electricity consumption.
+A landmark step came when renewables had already provided more power for electricity generation than fossil fuels in the first five months of 2019.
+In May that year, the UK went for two weeks without using any electricity generated by fossil fuels and generated record levels of solar power for two consecutive days, powering over a quarter of the country’s daily electricity consumption.

 Wind farms provide the highest percentage (52%) of renewable energy, with new offshore wind farms adding to the creation of renewable energy in recent years.
 Biomass fuel (32%) and solar panels (12%) also make a significant contribution to renewable energy generation.